Catsuko/reading-list/README.md

 [Taking hash tables over the shelf](https://medium.com/basecs/taking-hash-tables-off-the-shelf-139cbf4752f0)

 ### [Marc Brooker](https://brooker.co.za/blog/)
 Marc is an Amazon engineer who has worked on such titan products as EC2 & DynamoDB, the focus of his blog is on distributed systems and related problems.
 The main thing I enjoy here is he takes very complicated topics and presents them in an accessible and well written way that is also engaging, which I think is an impressive feat given how far above me it feels like a lot of the problems and solutions are.
-My favourite articles are where he will take a classic problem in distributed systems and demonstrate it using some fictional scenario or short story.
+I particularly like when he will take a classic problem in distributed systems and demonstrate it using some fictional scenario or short story.

 [Ice cream and distrubted systems](https://brooker.co.za/blog/2014/10/25/ice-cream.html)